whitneyburton/portfolios/students/1701-back/david_thompson/20170302-riley-thompson-m1.markdown

 ### Pair Feedback

-*   Project 1 (Jonathan Kidd): Had a great time working on this project with you.
+*   Project 1 (Jonathan Kidd)

+Had a great time working on this project with you.
 It seems like you have a knack for diving into complex problems, and somehow holding it all in your head at once.
 You were committed to the outcome while being good natured and easy to work with.
 I think we had a good flow when things were happening.
 In retrospect we may have stayed mired in problems for too long (1 + hour) before asking for help.
 I think asking for help or pairing sooner could have left us more time to polish in the end.
 I also think more time pseudo coding in a deeper way may have helped, rather than diving right into to problems.
 We did a good job planning big-picture solutions, but not much time mapping exactly how we would get there.

-*   Project 2 (Maria Stenquist): Working with Riley on the Black Thursday project was a lot of fun.
+*   Project 2 (Maria Stenquist)

+ Working with Riley on the Black Thursday project was a lot of fun.
 Riley was very calm and patient, and super helpful in explaining concepts.
 He also kept the mood light and we had some good laughs about the code.
 Riley brought several strengths to the project: he was really good at understanding the interaction of the objects involved, levels of abstraction, as well as being competent and comfortable using various enumerables.
 Riley was really conscious of taking breaks and making sure both of us managed stress well, as well as daily check-ins to see how we could better navigate workflow and divisions of labor.
 I appreciated Riley being patient and helpful with me when I caught a cold, and given the fact that we both were ill for parts of the project I think we did well in supporting the other partner.
 Using Github was easy working with Riley and we had a good Github workflow throughout the project.
 Also, we were on the same page as far as TDD.
 Our pair-dynamics with our driver-navigator setup, as well as ping-pong, worked well,  and agreeing to divide up specific tasks provided exposure to all aspects of the project for each of us.
 Furthermore, I think we worked well together to debug errors that arose.
 I really enjoyed working with Riley on Black Thursday!

 ### Job Prep